We kicked June (aka the greatest month of the year) off at an event that is 100% my idea of a good time!

 6. Budget for a $10pp pedi-cab ride to the polo fields.

-When you arrive via ferry to Liberty State Park (this is already included in your ticket), but when you arrive you still have a 1.5 mile walk to the polo fields.
+You arrive via ferry to Liberty State Park (this is already included in your ticket), but when you arrive you still have a 1.5 mile walk to the polo fields.
 I wanted to thug it out and just walk, but Todd & Bianca convinced me to take a pedi-cab ride instead.
 At $10 per person, it seemed like such a waste, but using the pedi-cab saved probably 15 minutes of travel time and saved my feet for the long day ahead!
 I don’t think I would have been comfortable for that many hours had I had walked to the fields.
 Unfortunately, when we left they had cut off the pedi-cabs.
 Luckily, I was just headed to our hotel (made a pit stop to Shake Shack though) so worn out feet were ok.